future-wd/hugo-shoelaces/content/quick-start/index.md

 ## Requirements

-Hyas uses npm to install dependencies and run commands.
+Shoelaces uses npm to install dependencies and run commands.
 Installing npm is pretty simple.
 Download and install [Node.js](https://nodejs.org/) (it includes npm) for your platform.

 ## Start a new Hyas project